 Wait.
 You Don’t Assign Activities?!

-Remember, the power of choice is HUGE!!
-When students have control over which activities they use, engagement increases!
-I've seen this year after year!
+Remember, the power of choice is huge!
+When students have control over which activities they use, engagement increases, and I’ve seen this year after year!

-My students don't ever feel embarrassed about working on something different from their peers because I make every word list look just like the next.
-Everyone is successful with the centers I've provided since they are simple enough that detailed instructions are not required.
+My students never feel embarrassed about working on something different from their peers because I make every word list look just like the next.
+Everyone is successful with the centers I’ve provided since they are simple enough that detailed instructions are not required.

 Here are some of the word work activities that I use in my classroom that my students are especially engaged with: